How to work with search results in Azure Cognitive Search

 A valid request includes a number of elements, such as a service URL and path, HTTP verb,

 api-version, and so on.
 For brevity, we trimmed the examples to highlight just the syntax that is relevant to pagination.
 For more information about request syntax, see Azure Cognitive Search REST APIs.

 Showing the total number of results returned from a query, and then returning those results in smaller chunks, is fundamental to virtually all search pages.

 $skip parameters to return these values.
-The following example shows a sample request for total hits, returned as
+The following example shows a sample request for total hits on an index called "online-catalog", returned as

 Retrieve documents in groups of 15, and also show the total hits, starting at the first page:

 Paginating results requires both